|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

 We welcome your feedback on the content, format and relevance of our releases and encourage you to send feedback via email to email@example.com.

-Feedback is requested with all emails sent by customer service teams within Vital Statistics Output Branch.
+Feedback is requested with all emails sent by customer service teams within the Vital Statistics Output Branch.

 Feedback is also received through our regular attendance at user group meetings and conferences.